 1. Share an experience together

-Finding something interesting to talk about can be difficult enough with anyone you’ve just met, let alone someone you’re really hoping to impress.
-So, having a guaranteed conversation starter can help to ease any nerves and really let the exchange take flight.
+Finding something interesting to talk about can be difficult enough with anyone you’ve just met, let alone someone you’re hoping to impress.
+So, having a guaranteed conversation starter can help to ease any nerves and successfully kickstart your date.

-One tried and tested method for this is to go out for dinner after you’ve both shared an experience together.
-This might be the classic dinner and a movie – but if you switch things around and eat dinner after the film, you’ll both have an in-built conversation topic to fall back on.
+One tried and tested method for this is to go for dinner or a drink after you’ve shared an experience together.
+For example, if you go for dinner after watching a film at the cinema, you’ll have an in-built topic to discuss as soon as you arrive.
+This can help you feel more comfortable and will likely spark other conversations too.

-Your activity of choice doesn’t necessarily have to be a movie either.
-Any kind of experience that might prompt an exchange of emotions and opinions afterwards can work, from watching the latest musical to taking a scenic bike ride.
+Any kind of experience that might prompt an exchange of emotions and opinions afterwards can work, from watching a musical to taking a scenic bike ride.

-If you’re looking for some date inspiration, check out our articles; 18 movies everyone should see and 14 of the most popular theatre shows.
+If you’re looking for some date inspiration, check out our articles; 20 affordable date ideas and 17 unique date ideas.

 Join Rest Less Dating